 In 1859, shortly after receiving this degree, Machray was appointed dean of Sidney Sussex College.
 The position, along with the award of the vicarage of Madingley, meant that he was secure for life, both socially and financially.
 He gave up his comfortable existence after six years, however, when the Church Missionary Society recommended him as a replacement for Bishop David Anderson*, who had retired from the bishopric of Rupert’s Land.
 A logical choice for the position, Machray had impeccable credentials, both as an evangelical and as an administrator.
 Unlike many of the missionaries sent by the CMS to Rupert’s Land, he was a recognized scholar with a well-established social position.
 On 24 June 1865 he was ordained at Lambeth Palace.
 At 34, he was the youngest bishop in the church at the time.

-The diocese of Rupert’s Land in 1865 covered the entire territory of the Hudson’s Bay Company west of the Rocky Mountains.
+The diocese of Rupert’s Land in 1865 covered the entire territory of the Hudson’s Bay Company east of the Rocky Mountains.
 Machray therefore presided over the activities of his church in an area now comprising the Prairie provinces, the Yukon Territory, most of the Northwest Territories, northern Ontario, and northern Quebec.
 There were missions in the Yukon, on the Mackenzie River, and at Fort Albany, Moose Factory, and English River (Ont.), as well as at York Factory (Man.).
 The bulk of the settled parishes were within the Red River colony (Man.) and it was there that most of the 22 clergy in the diocese were located.